What is a Golden Parachute?

-Golden Parachute – Criticisms & Controversies
+Criticisms & Controversies

 Something seemingly so attractive cannot be sans controversies and criticisms, isn’t it?
-Golden Parachutes have been the favourite punching bag for many critics.
+Golden Parachutes have been the favorite punching bag for many critics.
 The groups particularly miffed with it are the shareholders and other employees of the company.
 Few reasons why Golden Parachutes are usually opposed to are:

-- Many a times, the top-level executives underperform or do something unethical, due to which they may end up losing their jobs.
+- Many a time, the top-level executives underperform or do something unethical, due to which they may end up losing their jobs.
 Many companies offering the Golden Parachute are silent on these aspects, and the clause ends up being an incentive to erring managers who are terminated.
 Needless to say, shareholders and employees will not feel good about it.
-Eg: Tony Hayward, the Chief Executive officer for British Petroleum, was terminated due to the perceived lack of leadership during the infamous oil spill that tarnished his tenure.
-However, he is reported to have walked away with severance package of more than a million dollars and an eight-digit pension amount.
+E.g., Tony Hayward, the Chief Executive officer for British Petroleum, was terminated due to the perceived lack of leadership during the infamous oil spill that tarnished his tenure.
+However, he is reported to have walked away with a severance package of more than a million dollars and an eight-digit pension amount.

 - Critics feel that it is the responsibility of the management to act in the best interest of the company.
 If a white-collar executive loses his job because of a friendly merger, there is no need for the company to compensate them in addition to their already fat package.

-In a research paper titled-“Golden Parachutes and the Wealth of Shareholders” by Lucian A. Bebchuk, Alma Cohen and Charles C. Y. Wang, it is stated that over the long-term, golden parachutes maybe harmful for shareholder value.
-Those companies which implement the golden parachute clause obtain lower risk-adjusted stock returns as compared to their counterparts, in spite of the fact that the latter are more likely to be acquired.
-The researchers explained that Golden parachutes make acquisition like a cake-walk for CEOs and they aren’t afraid of being acquired.
-Therefore, they are not motivated enough for enhancing shareholder value.
+In a research paper titled-“Golden Parachutes and the Wealth of Shareholders” by Lucian A. Bebchuk, Alma Cohen, and Charles C. Y. Wang, it is stated that over the long-term, it may be harmful to shareholder valueShareholder ValueShareholder's value is the value that company shareholders receive as dividends and stock price appreciation due to better decision-making by the management that ultimately results in a company's growth in sales and profit..
+Those companies which implement the golden parachute clause obtain lower risk-adjusted stock returnsRisk-adjusted Stock ReturnsRisk-adjusted return is a strategy for measuring and analyzing investment returns in which financial, market, credit, and operational risks are evaluated and adjusted so that an individual may decide whether the investment is worthwhile given all of the risks to the capital invested. as compared to their counterparts, even though the latter is more likely to be acquired.
+The researchers explained that it makes an acquisition like a cake-walk for CEOs, and they aren’t afraid of being acquired.
+Therefore, they are not motivated enough to enhance shareholder value.

 Regulations For Golden Parachutes

-In 2011, the SEC unveiled new clause on the Say on Pay vote and Golden Parachute.
+In 2011, the SEC unveiled a new clause on the Say on Pay vote and Golden Parachute.
 The Say-on-Pay vote requests investors to vote on the compensation of the top executives of the company – the CEO, the Chief Financial Officer (CFO), and at least 3 other most highly compensated executives.

-About the Golden Parachute, the SEC mandated that –”Companies are required to comply with the golden parachute shareholder advisory vote and disclosure requirements in proxy statements to approve a merger or acquisition and similar forms initially filed on or after April 25, 2011.”
+The SEC mandated that –”Companies are required to comply with the golden parachute shareholder advisory vote and disclosure requirements in proxy statementsProxy StatementsThe Securities and Exchange Commission (SEC) requires companies to present important information to their shareholders in the form of a proxy statement.
+It is required to be filed prior to each annual general meeting. to approve a merger or acquisition, and similar forms initially filed on or after April 25, 2011.”